tvansteenburgh/sinistral-getting-started/README.md

-# sinistral-example-policies
+# Sinistral example policies

-Sinistral example policies
+A repository of sample policies for users getting started with Sinistral.